fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 - The PosDealer cannot sign the DATEV MeinFiskal user agreement for the PosOperator, as he is not authorized to do so.
 The PosDealer must contact the PosOperator to obtain the necessary authorization.

 - The PosDealer does not change the password in step 3 and can no longer log on to DATEV MeinFiskal as a PosDealer.
-After 4 days at the latest, the welcome e-mail is sent to the PosOperator.
+After four days at the latest, the welcome e-mail is sent to the PosOperator.
 To continue the process with step 4, the PosDealer must contact the PosOperator to obtain the current password.

 - The PosDealer can no longer log on to DATEV MeinFiskal because he no longer has the login data.
 Therefore, he cannot request another e-mail for a password change on the DATEV MeinFiskal website on his own.
 This is only possible via the PosOperator once he has received the welcome e-mail with the link to change the password on the DATEV MeinFiskal website.